California Choral Directors Association

 Picture

-Travis Rogers has been a professional choral conductor for 42 years.
-He retired from Napa High School in June of 2018 after thirty-seven years of service as the choral music director.
-Mr. Rogers directed the activities of over 300 students (at least half of them boys) each school year in seven different ensembles at Napa High School.
-Choirs at the school traveled frequently nationally and internationally, performing in world famous venues such as Carnegie Hall, and Lincoln Center in New York City, St. Patrick’s and Christ Church Cathedrals in Dublin, Notre Dame in Paris, the Sydney Opera House in Australia, Westminster Abbey in London, Sagrada Familia and the Barcelona Cathedral in Spain.
-The Chamber Choir and Concert Choir at Napa High School won twelve first-place awards, the most by any high school in the state, under the direction of Mr. Rogers at the Golden State Invitational Choral Festival, California’s most prestigious high school choral competition.
-NHS ensembles also earned top honors at several national and international competitions in New York City, Hawaii, Australia, Austria, and England.
+Travis Rogers has been a professional choral conductor for 45 years.
+He retired from Napa High School in Napa, California, in June of 2017 after thirty-seven years as the choral music director.
+Mr. Rogers directed the activities of over 300 students (at least half of them boys) each school year in seven different ensembles.
+Choirs at the school toured frequently nationally and internationally, performing in world famous venues such as Carnegie Hall and Lincoln Center in New York City, St. Patrick’s and Christ Church Cathedrals in Dublin, Notre Dame in Paris, the Sydney Opera House in Australia, Westminster Abbey in London, and Sagrada Familia and the Barcelona Cathedral in Spain.
+NHS ensembles also earned top honors at several national and international competitions in New York City, Hawaii, Australia, Austria, and England as well as top ratings and awards at local, regional and state festivals and competitions.

 Read More